mattashiho233/AoT-PsyPhyBENCH/README.md

 # AoT-PsyPhyBENCH: Evaluation Code and Data
+> **⚠️ Note: This repository is currently under construction.
+Content and structure may change.**

 This repository hosts the evaluation code and benchmark data for **AoT-PsyPhyBENCH**: a psychophysically validated benchmark that tests whether VLMs can infer temporal direction in natural videos using the same stimuli and behavioral baselines established for humans.
 It supports local **vLLM** inference, **OpenAI** API models, and **Google Gemini** models (via an OpenAI-compatible endpoint).